Social exchange and dynamic effects of voluntary employee representation (with Kornelius Kraft), Academy of Management Proceedings, 2021, 1, 14650.

 Bargaining Power and the Labor Share – a structural break approach (with Kornelius Kraft), SFB 823 Discussion Paper No. 12/2021.

-Abstract: In this paper we investigate the relevance of bargaining institutions in the decline in labor share.
-Several explanations for the decline exist, which consider the relevance of technology, globalization and markups.
-Surprisingly neglected so far, however, is the influence of bargaining institutions, in particular with a focus on changes in the outside option.
+Abstract: In this paper we investigate the effect of a reduction in the outside option within wage bargaining for the decline of the labor share in Germany.
 We provide evidence of this issue, using the Hartz IV labor market reform in Germany as an exogenous shock in the wage bargaining of employees, and investigate its impact on the labor share.
-We begin by developing a theoretical model in which we outline the effect of a decrease in the outside option within a wage bargaining framework.
+Based on a theoretical model, we outline the effect of a decrease in the outside option.
 Thereafter, the approach is twofold.
-Combining the EU KLEMS and Penn World Table databases, we first endogenously identify the Hartz IV reform as a significant structural break in the German labor share.
-Second, we estimate the effect of the Hartz IV legislation on the aggregated labor share using a synthetic control approach in which we construct a counterfactual Germany doppelganger.
-Finally, we use rich firm-level panel data compiled by Bureau van Dijk to support our results on the aggregated labor share.
-We find that the reform decreases the labor share by 1.6 – 2.7 percentage points depending on method and aggregation level.
-The synthetic control approach furthermore provides evidence that this effect is persistent over time since the reform.
+Combining the EU KLEMS and Penn World Table databases, we first endogenously identify the Hartz IV reform as a significant structural break, i.e. policy intervention.
+Second, we estimate the effect of the Hartz IV legislation on the aggregate labor share using a synthetic control approach in which we construct a counterfactual Germany doppelganger.
+Finally, we use rich firm-level panel data compiled by Bureau van Dijk to support our results using unemployment variation among German counties prior to the Hartz reforms as an identification strategy.
+We find that the Hartz IV reform decreases the labor share by on average two percentage points.
+The synthetic control approach furthermore provides evidence that this effect is lasting after the reform was implemented.

 Social Exchange and dynamic effects of voluntary employee representation (with Kornelius Kraft [Among the best papers in the 2021 Academy of Management (AOM) meeting program]

-Abstract: In this paper we address the question how non-monetary incentives contribute to labor productivity in German establishments.
-We consider involvement practices provided by the management such as round table conferences or employee spokespersons as non-monetary incentives for the alignment of interests between management and workers.
-We draw on the social exchange theory and provide a simple model which relates the concept of reciprocity to workers’ utility and effort.
-The empirical analysis is based on rich establishment level data in which the panel structure allows us to follow establishments over time.
-Using a dynamic difference-in-differences approach, we estimate introduction effects as well as effects over time.
+Abstract: In this paper we address the question of how non-monetary incentives contribute to labor productivity in German establishments.
+We consider involvement practices provided by the management, such as round table conferences or employee spokespersons, as non-monetary incentives for the alignment of interests between management and workers.
+We draw on the social exchange theory and provide a simple model that relates the concept of reciprocity to workers’ utility and effort.
+The empirical analysis is based on rich establishment-level data in which the panel structure allows us to follow establishments over time.
+Using a dynamic difference-in-differences approach, we estimate introduction and post-introduction effects.
 To mitigate selectivity issues, we augment the regression framework with matching algorithms.
-Our study provides evidence of a positive association between productivity and voluntary involvement that does not arise in the introduction period but rather in the long run.
-In addition, the data supports the narrative, that social exchange relations are more prevalent in small and owner-managed establishments in which the relationship between management and workers tend to be closer.
+Our study provides evidence of a positive association between productivity and voluntary involvement that does not arise during the introduction period but rather in the long run.
+In addition, the data supports the narrative that social exchange relations are more prevalent in small and owner-managed establishments, in which the relationship between management and workers tends to be closer.

 The Effects of Reforming a Federal Employment Agency on Labor Demand (with Kornelius Kraft), IZA Discussion Paper No. 14629